Skip to content

 • A name - a human-readable display name.

-• A slug — a lowercase alphanumeric identifier unique within your account, used in CLI commands and API paths.
+• A slug - a globally unique lowercase identifier made from letters, numbers, and hyphens, used in CLI commands and API paths.
 Example: my-api, web-app, marketing-site.
+The slug is permanent and cannot be changed after creation.

 • Three fixed environments: development, staging, and production.

-Projects are created from the dashboard or with skystate project create.
+Projects are created from the console or with sky project create.

 Project Limits by Tier